ShadowPhone vs Multilogin Cloud Phones

 ShadowPhone runs automation on physical phones you own.
 Multilogin runs cloud-hosted Android environments you rent.
 Both claim to solve multi-account Instagram management, but the architecture and detection profiles are fundamentally different.

 ShadowPhone takes the opposite approach: automation runs on physical Pixel phones you own and control, with GrapheneOS providing OS-level profile isolation.
 The server-side Brain handles scheduling, targeting, and workflow orchestration while the Executor on each device performs actions through the native Instagram app.
-The platform includes 57+ Instagram-specific automation modules, AI content generation via RunningHub, a Content API, and a Telegram mini app for monitoring.
+The platform includes registered workflow modules for Instagram and account operations, AI content generation via RunningHub, a Content API, and a Telegram mini app for monitoring.

 The core question is whether cloud-hosted Android environments or physical devices you own provide better long-term safety and performance for Instagram automation.
 This page breaks down the practical implications of each approach.